 Thomas was not the fool who says in his heart, "there is no God."
 He was not the rebellious man, with 'a reprobate mind', as described in Romans chapter 1.
 Thomas loved the Lord desperately, but allowed human reasoning to eclipse the truth.
 He permitted unbelief to cloud his faith.
 Thomas, like so many today, yearned that his human senses would secure the deep desire of his heart.
 So many today long for a voice or vision to supplement their faith.
 They desire a supernatural sign or a special revelation to safeguard their trust in God.
 But we are to live by faith and not by sight.
 We are to live by faith and not by signs.
 We are to live by faith and not because of some alternative system that supports our faith.

-Thomas' hope in Christ was reignited, and he believed in the Lord Jesus Christ because he saw Him with his own eyes and worshipped Him when He came and stood among His followers in the upper room that day.
-But the Lord Jesus gently scolded this chosen apostle with the words: 'because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed.'
+Thomas' hope in Christ was reignited, and he believed in the Lord Jesus Christ because he saw Him with his own eyes and worshipped Him when He came and stood among His followers in the upper room.
+But the Lord gently scolded this chosen apostle, who had been with Him throughout His earthly ministry, with the words, "because you have seen Me, you have believed: blessed are they that have not seen, and yet have believed."

 One week earlier, Christ's other followers were invited to come and touch His body, to see their risen Saviour was not a ghost, so that their faith in Him would similarly be rekindled and inflamed.
 On both occasions, to a lesser or greater degree, trust was triggered and faith was stimulated through the physical senses of sight and touch.
 But this is not how it should have been, for we are to live by faith and not sight.
 Faith is the evidence of things we do not see or touch or hear!